 Management and Treatment

 A boil or carbuncle should never be squeezed or pricked with a pin or sharp object to release the pus and fluid.
-This can spread the infection to other parts of the skin.
+This can spread the infection to other parts of your skin.

 If left alone, a boil will break and drain on its own over time.
-In certain cases, a doctor may need to cut into the skin to drain the pus.
-Once the fluid and pus drains from the boil or carbuncle, it will heal.
+In certain cases, a doctor may need to cut into your skin to drain the pus.
+Once the fluid and pus drain from the boil or carbuncle, it will heal.
 The doctor may also prescribe antibiotics if there is a serious infection.

 If you have a boil, you can do the following:

 - Apply warm, moist compresses (such as a damp washcloth) several times a day.
-This can speed healing and relieve some of the pain and pressure caused by the boil.
-A separate washcloth (and towel) should be used.
+This can speed healing and relieve some of the pain and pressure you’re experiencing.
+You should use a clean washcloth (and towel) each time.

 - See a healthcare provider if the boil persists or comes back, or if it is located on the spine or on your face.